 Peculiar Turkish tea pot is another reason to visit Istanbul and drink the Turkish tea made in it.
+Tea leaves on top, water on the bottom.
 The pot is a two-story "structure" where wonderful Turkish tea is brewed.

 Turkish tea starts from Turkish tea pot.
 It takes two pots to make the tea Turks drink.
 They do take their time to prepare the beloved drink of the entire nation.
 Every household has the two pots, every bride gets the two pots, every cafe and restaurant has the magic two pots to prepare the tea.

 The teapot can be made of porcelain, steel, glass or copper.
 It can be as cheap as 5 USD and go up to 50 USD per set.

 Turkish tea prepared at home may differ from the preparation process in restaurants and cafes.

 On the picture above you see two pots with tea being brewed in them.
 The big stove has hot water in it and a tap attached (not visible in the picture).
 The pots have black tea leaves in them.

 Here is how tea is prepared in a typical household:

 Tea is served by pouring some of the strong freshly brewed tea from the top pot.
 Usually 1/3 of the glass is filled with the strong tea.
 Boiled water from the bottom pot is used to fill up the glass.

 Decide how much boiled water to pour depending on how strong you like your tea.

 (!)
 "Achik cai" in Turkish means less strong tea.
 If you say "chai" you would mean a stronger Turkish tea.